Elly11Nov/Documentation-Pipeline/docs/api-documentation-workflow.md

 4. Sending the request
 5. Interpreting the response
 6. Using debug information
-7. Troubleshooting a `400 Bad Request`
+7. Troubleshooting a `400 Bad Request` response

 The tutorial is based on the information available in the source rather than inventing additional API behaviour.